blongworth/ml-gems-gsm/README.md

 * `<?>`: Check for commands.
 Return 0 if no command or other error, 1 if command is start, 2 if command is stop.
 * `<arbitrary text>` Send data to be logged on server.
 Typically `[#] x,y,z` where `#` is a line number, and the rest is csv data.

+## Installing

+Uses platformio for compile and upload.
+Main code is in `src/main.cpp`.